arangodb/docs/3.10/analyzers.md

 <small>Introduced in: v3.8.0</small>

-An Analyzer capable of breaking up a coordinate array in `[latitude, longitude]` order or a JSON object describing a coordinate using two separate attributes into a set of indexable tokens for further usage with [ArangoSearch Geo functions](aql/functions-arangosearch.html#geo-functions).
+An Analyzer capable of breaking up a coordinate array in `[latitude, longitude]` order or a JSON object describing a coordinate pair using two separate attributes into a set of indexable tokens for further usage with [ArangoSearch Geo functions](aql/functions-arangosearch.html#geo-functions).